Microsoft Licensing: Microsoft 365 Education License FAQ

 What are the different license types?

-• The Microsoft 365 Education A1 license is the most basic license type.
-It grants access to Microsoft 365 Apps for Education (formerly Office 365) through your web browser.
-It includes an Exchange Mailbox with 50GB of storage, access to Teams, SharePoint Online, OneNote, and OneDrive.
+• The Microsoft 365 Education A1 license grants access to Microsoft 365 Apps for Education (formerly Office 365) through your web browser.
+It includes Outlook email and access to Teams, SharePoint, OneNote, and OneDrive in the cloud.

-• For a full description of the Microsoft 365 Education A1, A3, and A5 licenses, refer to Microsoft 365 Education
+• For a full description of the Microsoft 365 Education A1 and A5 licenses, refer to Microsoft 365 Education

 • Back to Questions